techthoughts2/PoshGram/docs/Send-TelegramTextMessage.md

 Uses Telegram Bot API to send text message to specified Telegram chat.
 Several options can be specified to adjust message parameters.

+Interfaces with the Telegram Bot API to send text messages to a specified Telegram chat.
+It supports various messaging options, including different parse modes, message delivery options, and custom keyboards.

 ## EXAMPLES

 ### EXAMPLE 1